Skip to main content

 archml check [-C <directory>]

 Parse and validate all .farchml files in the workspace.
-Reports dangling references, unwired ports, disconnected entities, and type definition cycles.
+Instantiates every use (and template), then reports dangling references, unwired ports, disconnected entities, type definition cycles, instantiation cycles, and template warnings (unused or nested templates).
 Exits with a non-zero status if any errors are found.

 archml check